cambridge-ceu/csd3/systems/files/ceuadmin.md

     make install
     ```

     Check is made with `cat config.log | grep -i openssl`.
+However, variable EVP_PKEY_bits is nonexistent.
+It turns out the default ssl is fine.

+    ```bash
+    configure --prefix=$CEUADMIN/openssh/9.7p1-icelake
+    make
+    make install
+    ```

+    However, `EVP_KDF_ctrl` is missing with git, so an icelake-specific git is necessary.

 [^vep]: **ensembl-vep**